Once your worktops have been planned/set out you can start to cut worktop to length ready to join or edge them up.

 Here I've added 15mm to the length of the cabinet which is where I want to make the cut.
-There will be a 15mm overhang along this edge from the cabinet.
+There will be a 15mm overhang along this edge from the last cabinet/end panel.

 Now I've measured back from the cut edge the distance from the edge of my router cutter to the edge of the router base that will slide along the straight edge.
 Use the round part of the router base not the flat section.
 Clamp a straight edge like a worktop jig or a spirit level to this line.

 In order to check the guide is in the right place, set the cutter so it is flush with the routers base plate.
 Place the router against the straight edge and check it is perfect at both ends, adjust if neccessary.

 * Sorry this page is still currently under construction *